In this article I will be reviewing the 19 Jump Starters that I tested thoroughly to find out the Best Jump Starter for your vehicle.

 It does not come with a wall charger.
 Not even the cigarette lighter one for your car.
 I don’t find this as a problem because most of us already has a USB charger laying around.

 I bought this for $80 on Amazon and I think it has a lot of power for the price I paid.

 Rest of the jump starters that I tested.

 These are the other jump starters I tested to see if they are up to the manufacturer’s claims.
 You can read my detailed review down bellow to find out if a specific jump starter meet your needs.

-The flashlight on this jump starter is blindingly bright and comes very handy when working in the dark.
-It also has a couple of USB ports that come handy when you need to charge your phone.
+The flashlight on this jump starter is bright and comes very handy when working in the dark.
+It also has a couple of USB ports that come in handy when you need to charge your phone.

 This jump starter is built very solid and feels quality in the hands.
 This jump starter from DBPOWER claims to jump-start your vehicles with engine sizes of up to 6.5L for gas and 5.2L for diesel.

 In my testing, I had no problem jump-starting a 5.7L V8 engine on a truck in my friend’s garage.
 I disconnected the battery (because the battery was good in this case) and connected the jump starter to the truck directly.
 The truck started without any hiccups so I think most cars will be fine too with this jump starter.